osawa-naotaka/unisearch/example/astro/01.basic/README.md

-# staticseek Example (Astro)

-A working demo of this implementation is available at [staticseek-astro-basic.pages.dev](https://staticseek-astro-basic.pages.dev/).
+# Basic Integration Guide for Astro

+This guide demonstrates how to integrate staticseek into a Astro application.
+You can find the complete implementation in our [GitHub repository](https://github.com/osawa-naotaka/staticseek/tree/main/example/astro/01.basic) and see it in action at our [live demo](https://staticseek-astro-basic.pages.dev/).

 ## Getting Started

-To run the development server locally:
+To start the local development server:

 ```bash
 npm install